t-nissie/xtalgrowth/README.md

 xtalgrowth
 ==========
-xtalgrowth is an X application which simulate crystal growth of 2-dimensional hard spheres.
+xtalgrowth is an X application which can simulate crystal growth of 2-dimensional hard spheres.

 The latest .tar.gz package (xtalgrowth-X.Y.Z.tar.gz) can be downloaded from